severb/flowy/docs/tutorial/tutorial.rst

     :lines: 69-72
     :language: python

-To start a worker run Python passing the boto authentication environment variables like so::
+To start a worker run Python, while passing the Boto authentication environment variables like so::

     (flowytutorial)$ AWS_ACCESS_KEY_ID=<your key> AWS_SECRET_ACCESS_KEY=<your secret> python activities.py

-You don't have to limit to only one process - start as many as you want.
+You don't have to limit yourself to only one process - start as many as you want.
 Because all of them will pull for jobs from the same task list, the workload will be evenly spread.
 Actually, you won't see anything happening as you run your workers because there is no workflow to schedule any activities.
 Let's change that and write our first workflow!

 .. seealso::